JosephKemper/1000-Days-of-Code-Challenge/Coding Journal.md

 Saturday, 10 September, 2022

 Today, I officially started my CSE111 Programming with functions class.
 As I found the Syllabus and most of the assignments online and used that to start working ahead, I have just taken the formal start of the class to go back and review and polish up my code.
 I did that yesterday and today.
 I rather enjoy reviewing my code.
 I learn a lot from doing it.

+Day 31

+Monday, 11 September, 2022

+I formally decided today to adjust my classes for this semester.
+My programming with functions class is now a block class that will be completed at the end of October and then right after that, I will start my JavaScript Language class.
+I wanted to take the JavaScript class earlier because I want to have more time to get used to it so I can start building programs in both JavaScript and Python, which I feel will be better for my job prospects.
+For programming, I learned what refactoring is (or at least got a brief introduction to it) and so to use proper terminology, I spent my day refactoring code I previously wrote before submitting it.
+I have now submitted weeks 1 through 4 and just have the code I wrote for week 5 and the first part of week 6 to refactor and then turn in.
+I rather like going back and reviewing and polishing up my code.
+I find ways to make it better and more efficient.
+In some ways, I think I learn as much looking back at code I previously wrote and fixing it as I do writing code.